dleonard0/red-json/README.md

   Error codes are reused from POSIX, API idioms from standard C library.
 * *Be safe:*
   Reject dangerous inputs (eg bad UTF-8).
-  Avoid all heap allocations.
+  Avoid dyamic allocations.
   Require the caller to manage their memory; ideally don't burden them at all.
   Avoid complicated interfaces; simpler interfaces lead to fewer bugs and don't waste the user's time.
 * *Encourage tolerance:*
-  Support for propagating clamped or error-mapped values.
+  Support propagating clamped or error-mapped values;
-  That way simpler error checks can be performed at one place, later.
+  single control paths are easier to understand.